Jeremy Kyle: Television

 In 2005, Kyle moved his format to ITV with a programme also entitled The Jeremy Kyle Show.
 Members of his production team later accused Kyle of looking down on his guests.
-He was recorded referring to participants on his show that day as “thick as shit”.
+He was recorded referring to participants on his show that day as "thick as shit".

 In September 2007, Manchester judge Alan Berg described the show as "trash" which existed to "titillate bored members of the public with nothing better to do".

 In February 2008, The Jeremy Kyle Show was again criticised in court after a man who found out during the recording of a show that he was not the father of his wife's child later pointed an air rifle at her.
 Other shows Kyle is involved with include Kyle's Academy, a ten-part series for ITV daytime which first aired on 18 June 2007.
 A team of experts (life coaches and psychotherapists), headed by Kyle, takes five people and works with them over an intensive fortnight to help them on the road to a happier more fulfilled life.
 Kyle has also presented Half Ton Hospital, a show about morbidly obese people in the United States.

 On 19 April 2011, Kyle began presenting a documentary series called Military Driving School, where he visited the Defence School of Transport at Leconfield in East Yorkshire, following a group of new recruits as they undergo training as front line military drivers.
 In 2011, he was the presenter of the ITV game show High Stakes.

-In 2015 & 2019, Kyle has presented two series of The Kyle Files, a primetime show on ITV.
+In 2015 and 2019, Kyle presented two series of The Kyle Files, a primetime show on ITV.

 In 2015, he fronted a ten-part daytime series called Jeremy Kyle's Emergency Room.
 The show returned for a second series in March 2016.

 From March 2016 until August 2018 Kyle relief presented ITV's breakfast programme Good Morning Britain.